wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/appendix.md

 ### [LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html)

-How to to generate object LOD with xLODGen (usually not required if you don't add extra mods).
+Guide on how to generate LOD with FNVLODgen.

 ### [Tools to Avoid](https://vivanewvegas.moddinglinked.com/avoid-tools.html)